EPCCed/eidf-docs/docs/safe-haven-services/shs-container-user-guide/workflow-examples.md

 and `torch_gpy_test.py` is any script that performs a test task using PyTorch.

-### E1 - Step 1.
-Writing the Dockerfile
+### Example 1 - Step 1.
+Writing a Dockerfile

 In our Dockerfile, we want to start by using an officially supported image that already contains as much of the software required to run the script as possible.

-In our case, we want a ready-made python 3 image to start with, which we can find in [DockerHub](https://hub.docker.com/search?q=python).
+In our case, we want a ready-made Python 3 image to start with, which we can find in [DockerHub](https://hub.docker.com/search?q=python).
 The latest stable version at the time of writing is [3.13.3](https://hub.docker.com/layers/library/python/3.13.3/images/sha256-981c77781aa563fc22ee5936fdd37e16679e3b28d32351430a6aede491f6e8b1), so we will use this and include the digest in our Dockerfile.

 Next, we need to set up the SHS directories, copy our files into the container, install the necessary packages and finally execute the script.
 This process can be accomplished with the following Dockerfile: